tlswg/tls13-spec/draft-ietf-tls-tls13.md

 desire the server to authenticate itself via a certificate MUST send this extension.
 If a server
-is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).
+is authenticating via a certificate and the client has not sent a "signature_algorithms" extension, then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).